Last updated in April 2021.

 Most of the camping mattresses we’ll be looking at come from the hiking, trekking and backpacking departments of outdoor stores, which is where the needs of bicycle travellers overlap with those of more lucrative markets.

-How much luggage space you have will be big a deciding factor in what category of mattress you choose.
+How much luggage space you have will also affect what type of mattress you choose.

 For bikepackers trying to reduce gear volume, ultralight inflatable mats or minimalist self-inflating mattresses will stow in a seat pack or handlebar roll.